• Skip to main content

 March 1, 2018

 Latin American cuisine is as diverse as the countries and continents from which it originates.
-Whether it’s a Peruvian ceviche freshly harvested from the Pacific Ocean or hearty corn tortillas created from corn cultivated by the Aztecs, Latin American food is incredibly diverse & delicious.
-Originallly, much of it would now be called “local food” created from ingredients farmed nearby.
+Whether it’s a Peruvian ceviche freshly harvested from the Pacific Ocean or hearty corn tortillas created from corn originally cultivated by the Aztecs, Latin American food is incredibly diverse & delicious.
+Traditional local cuisine is made from ingredients farmed nearby.
 More recently, Latin American cuisine has been influenced by European, African, Asian as well Caribbean traditions.
 One of the more popular influences has been the introduction of cured meats, primarily from Spain.
 Spanish charcuterie was inspired by the French version and continues today along with celebrated Charcuterie Masters & contests around the world.
 Examples of Spanish charcuterie include Chorizo, Butifarra, Jamon Iberico, Morcilla, Fuet, Jamon Serrano, and other varieties of ham & sausage.
 A little bit of trivia – Jamon Iberico was previously banned in the United States and it was illegal to import it from Spain (this ban was eventually lifted).
-The reason for the ban was due to agricultural and health concerns, including an outbreak of African Swine fever.
-Furthermore, it is still illegal to bring any pork products into the US from a foreign country.
-Indeed, if you’re caught attempting to smuggle pork products into the United States, you may be subject to a very substantial fine, like $10,000.
-That’s one expensive ham sandwich!
+The reason for the ban was due to agricultural and health concerns, including an outbreak of Swine flu.
+Furthermore, it’s illegal

 paella